Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 The dive centre is fully equipped, boasting a spacious drying room and personal lockers for your equipment.
 Additionally, there’s an air-conditioned camera room for those passionate about photography.

-Instead of building a pier, Kuda Laut launches its boats straight from the beach, which helps preserve the delicate reef and island ecosystem.
+Instead of building a pier, Kuda Laut launches its boats from the beach, helping to preserve the delicate reef and island ecosystem.

 The Village Bunaken